 Simply record your voice using your phone’s built in mic and drag it over the top of your video.
 Remember to record in a quiet place with no background noise, and speak as clearly as possible.
 For more on how to inject your video with all the feels, check out our last blog on creating emotion with music.

 So that’s it!
-Following these simple tips can help to create effective real estate videos without spending a tonne of money on a professional video company.
+Following these simple tips can help to create effective real estate videos, whether you're an individual or an agent advertising a property, without spending a tonne of money on a professional video company.
 If you need any help with putting your video together, check out our video tutorials.